 What are the advantages of marine binoculars with an integrated compass?

 Built-in compasses which appear superimposed on the lens allow the user to take on the course of an object which would not be visible on a set of conventional binoculars.
 Binoculars with an integrated compass can be very helpful when navigating on board of a vessel.
 If you are faced with the choice between: binoculars with a compass or binoculars without a compass, our SVB experts recommend that you always purchase the version with a compass when the binoculars are to be used in an active environment.

 What is an eyepiece focus?

 Binoculars can have independent eyepiece focus, which compensates for the differences between the eyes of different users and changing distances between the user and the object.
 For center-focusing binoculars, the eyepiece can be adjusted to compensate for your individual eye strength.
 After your individual eyes have been set into focus, a focus knob is used to uniformly adjust the distance of both sides.

-The SVB Shop and the SVB catalogue both offer a wide range of binoculars, from entry-level models to high-end professional units.
+The SVB Shop and the SVB catalogue both offer a wide range of binoculars, from entry-level models, mid-range models, such as our SEATEC binoculars and more expensive, high-end professional units from Fujinon.
 Prices range considerably, from under €40 to several thousand euros.
 In general: Great binoculars with brilliant, contrast-rich images are quite expensive, but their incredible functionality and performance pays off!
-For maximum optical performance and robust mechanics, which also withstand moisture, cold and heat, we recommend choosing one of the high-end binoculars from Steiner.
+For maximum optical performance and robust mechanics, which also withstand moisture, cold and heat, we recommend choosing one of the high-end binoculars.
 The differences between premium binoculars and lower-end models are truly remarkable, making spending the extra money absolutely worthwhile in the long run.